ucsb-cs148-w25/pj08-studytimer/README.md

 ```

 ## Functionality
-For the current existing codebase (of the MVP), you should be able to navigate to all the pages off the app using the navbar!
-At the moment, you can start a time and set pre-defined breaks (as well as add additional time if you desire more time to study), and fill out a simple to-do list to keep track of your tasks and assignments.
-Additionally, you can read upon the mission of _timewise_ and what user's will be able to do once the final product is delivered.
+In the current codebase, users can navigate to all app pages using the navigation bar.
+On the Home page, they can use a Pomodoro timer to start a focus session and set predefined short or long breaks based on their desired study session length.
+The Tasks page allows users to create lists to track their tasks and assignments, with items automatically syncing to their Google Calendar, which can be viewed on the Calendar page.
+Users can access their Profile page to view statistics and achievements from their study sessions, along with task metrics.
+Additionally, on the Community page, users can connect with friends by adding each other to compare statistics and achievements and view a leaderboard.

 ## Known Bugs/Problems
-The biggest bug is that upon refreshing on any page outside of the homepage, will result in a `Page not found` (was just discovered deadline of MVP).
-Outside of that, many bugs are more due to no existing backend to support many of the features we hope to have by the project's delivery.
+FIXME!

 ## Contributing
 If you'd like to contribute to _timewise_ you can do the following: